Dynamic-Book/DyboApp/resources/doc/DynabookApp/README.md

 institutions, not limited to, in business, design, pedagogy, hardware, management, software.

+To do this requires a common understanding of the structure and design of the DynaBook software ecosystem.

-# Business Objects
+# Educator Objects

-Describe the objects involved in the user activities and their relations.
+Educator Objects describe the objects involved in the user activities and their relations.
 They are necessary to adapt to the activities the user (learner or educator) needs to conduct.

 ![Business objects diagram](images/image16.png)

-## Administrative
+## Administrator Objects

-These are the objects describing the pedagogical management, not the pedagogical content, but the administrative facets of the teacher and student occupation.
+These are the objects describing the educational management, not the educational content; the administrative facets of the teacher and student roles.

 **App**